ash0080/gun.doc.cn/tmp.md

 ::: {endblock: '6'} :::
 ```

+> Note: You'll need to also click "sign in" after clicking "sign up" as it doesn't auto-login.

 As appropriately named, we instantiate a `user` [chain](./Functional-Reactive-Programming) off of `gun`, and use that chain context to do further user related operations.
 Like registering a new user with `.create` or logging in with `.auth` by passing it the HTML form's input values via jQuery (or whatever UI framework you choose).

 ### But usernames and passwords aren't unique or secure!